Skatteetaten/mva-meldingen/docs/english/informationservices/index.md

  If the token from Maskinporten does not match the requested organization.

 ## Information model
-Graphic representation of the xsd for the [information service](Informasjonsmodell mvaInnsendingStatus.PNG) :
+Graphical representation of the xsd for the [information service](Informasjonsmodell mvaInnsendingStatus.PNG) :

 ![](Informasjonsmodell mvaInnsendingStatus.PNG)

 Version 1.0 of the XSD for the response is located here: [no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v1.0.xsd](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/informasjonsmodell_filer/xsd/no.skatteetaen.fastsetting.avgift.mva.mvaMeldingInnsendingStatus.v1.xsd)

-### Submitted reports
+### submitted VAT returns
-The service provides a list of submitted reports.
-Calls without a reference gives the first page of the last 10 terms, while previous terms can be retrieved with a reference from the last report in the result from the received page.
+The service provides a list of submitted VAT returns.
+Calls without a reference gives the first page of the latest 10 terms, while previous terms can be retrieved with a reference from the last report in the result from the received page.

  **URL** : `GET https://<env>/api/mva/grensesnittstoette/innsyn/melding/innsending/melding/v1/{organisasjonsnummer}`
 `GET https://<env>/api/mva/grensesnittstoette/innsyn/melding/innsending/melding/v1/{organisasjonsnummer} ?sekvensnummer=<sekvensnummer>`